lorensen/VTKExamples/src/VTKBook/Chapter6.md

 - *Scalar generation.* Implicit functions convert a position in space into a scalar value.
 That is, given an implicit function we can sample it at a point $(x_i,y_i,z_i)$ to generate a scalar value $c_i$.

-An example of an implicit function is the equation for a sphere of radius *R*() ,, Fxyz.
+An example of an implicit function is the equation for a sphere of radius $R$.

 $$
 F(x,y,z) = x^2 + y^2 + z^2 - R^2
 \bf\tag{6-12}
 $$

 This simple relationship defines the three regions (on Fxyz the=of 0the sphere), Fxyz < 0 (inside the sphere), and Fxyz (outside the sphere).
-Any point may be classified inside, on, or outside the sphere simply by evaluating Equation6-12 .
+Any point may be classified inside, on, or outside the sphere simply by evaluating *Equation6-12*.

 <figure id="Figure6-23">
  <figure id="Figure6-23b">